2019 Lipa local elections: Congressional election

 Incumbent Representative Vilma Santos-Recto, is running for reelection.
-Recto became its first female City Mayor from 1998 until she was elected first female Governor of Batangas in 2007 and became the first representative of the newly-created 6th District of Batangas, that comprises only the city itself.
+Recto became its first female City Mayor from 1998 until she was elected first female Governor of Batangas in 2007 and became the first representative of the newly created 6th District of Batangas, that comprises only the city itself.
 Her main opponent is incumbent Mayor Meynard Sabili who is running under the Nationalist People's Coalition.
 This is Sabili's third congressional attempt.
 He ran in 2001 and 2007 as Representative of the 4th District of Batangas (where Lipa is still part of it), but was defeated by his erstwhile predecessor Oscar Gozos and Mark Llandro Mendoza, respectively.
-However, NPC withdrew his nomination two hours before the deadline of filing of Certificates of Canidacies.
+However, NPC withdrew his nomination two hours before the deadline of filing of Certificates of Candidacies.
 However, in the certified list of candidates and in the official ballot, Sabili is still running under NPC.

 Congressional election

 6th District (Lipa City)

 Incumbent Vilma Santos-Recto is running for reelection.
 Her main opponent is incumbent Lipa Mayor Meynardo Sabili.